-Hard to beat that combo.
+Hard to beat that combo!

-Here’s what we’ll cover:
+Here’s what we’re going to cover:

 - What are index funds?

-- Why index investing?
+- Why index investing works

 - Two variations on index investing (and the one I like better)

-- Arguments against index investing
+- The arguments against index investing

 What are index funds?